This long poem, in nine sections, offers a vision of humanity caught

 It is as if the maelstrom has dragged us down

-to the surface of another world below it.
+to the surface of another world below our own.

 But at least the ship’s passengers have fared well